 – Apply magnets to the bracket by by holding the tape ends, not the magnets.

 This will keep you from glueing your fingers.

 The magnets are attracted to the bracket and will hold in place while the glue sets.
 If not aligned properly, you typically have a second to slide and align the entire block of magnets.
 Once the glue sets, apply an additional bead of glue around the edges of the magnets for added strength.

-I recommend scuffing the magnet and bracket so the glue has a better surface to adhere to.
+I recommend scuffing the magnets and brackets so the glue has a better surface to adhere to.

 You might ask, “Will the magnets come loose from the bracket and stay on the metal surface?”
-They might over time but keep in mind the magnet is equally attracted to bracket as well and has the added strength of glue (2 against 1).
-Just make sure the glue is thin so the magnet is as close to the bracket as possible for increased magnetic attraction and also impact resistant so it won’t crack and fail over time.
+They might over time but keep in mind the magnet is equally attracted to the metal bracket as well and has the added strength of glue (2 against 1).
+Just make sure the glue is thin so the magnet is as close to the bracket as possible for increased magnetic attraction and also impact resistant so the glue won’t crack and fail over time.

 Regardless, if a magnet were to fail, it will do so when removing the shelf after use and you can just glue it back on.
 Ask me how I know.

 This Magnet is important!

 I found that with folding brackets closed, they can spring open on you with the slightest bump.
 This is incredibly annoying so I added a paper thin 1/32″ thick 1/2″ x 1/4″ magnet to hold the bracket closed.
 You can use one of the larger 1/2″ x 1/2″ x 1/16″ magnets if you want to but I recommend getting these 1/32″ super thin magnets.

 On later models I used two 1/4″ x 1/4″ x 1/32″ magnets (rather than one 1/2″x1/4″ as pictured) because they are stronger due to alternating poles.